 - 1. Criteria for each eating disorder as described in the DSM-V with an understanding of current and historical classification schemes. - 2.
 Medical, biological, neurological, genetic, psychological, economic and sociocultural issues that predispose, precipitate and maintain across the lifespan. - 3.
 Recognition and cause for physical consequences and treatment of eating disorders. - 4.
 Goals for appropriate medical and nutritional stabilization and treatment based on APA guidelines and accepted standards of care. - 5.
 Appropriate screening instruments, biological measures, interviews and data that reflect evidence-based guidelines. - 6.
-Effective theories of treatment such as CBT, DBT, ACT, CPT and intuitive eating to determine an appropriate and individualized treatment plan. - 7.
+Effective theories of treatment such as CBT, DBT, ACT, FBT and intuitive eating to determine an appropriate and individualized treatment plan. - 7.
 Misconceptions about weight, BMI, obesity, healthism and their impact on eating disorders. - 8.
 Co-occurring psychological disorders and treatment options. - 9.
 Effects of the current and empirical research on influences on eating behavior from a biological, cognitive and socio-cultural perspective. - 10.
 Family based treatment concepts using effective strategies to meet the needs of individuals and families using a team-based approach. - 11.
 Effective methods of early intervention and prevention. - 12.
-Insight into personal reaction regarding food, weight and body image and how these impact the counseling relationship. - 13.
-Barriers to treatment. - 14.
-Treatment options and community resources for all socioeconomic levels.
+Insight into personal reaction regarding food, weight, and body image and how these impacts the counseling relationship. - 13.
+Barriers to treatment.